ellygb/journey-log/README.md

 			<td>______</td>
 		</tr>
 		<tr>
-			<td colspan="4">Finally got it correctly working on postgres both locally and on Heroku, atm just having to comment out the incorrect database url for swapping between prod/dev - struggling to work out how to get it to this automatically</td>
+			<td colspan="4">Finally got it correctly working on postgres both locally and on Heroku, atm just having to comment out the incorrect database url for swapping between prod/dev - struggling to work out how to get it to this automatically.
+Did sign up for the free AWS tier as Heroku are going to be adding fees but once I realised the extra learning curve involved I thought Heroku would get me to a live and working app quicker</td>
 		</tr>
 		<tr>
 			<td>2022-08-28</td>